-Far-infrared (Terahertz or THz, 25 to 300 micron wavelength) femtosecond laser methods are employed to generate high power broadband pulses for far-field imaging applications.
+Far-infrared (or THz, 25 to 300 micron wavelength) femtosecond laser methods are employed to generate high power (ca. 1 µJ) broadband pulses for far-field imaging applications.
 We are developing real-time pulsed imaging of objects as well as exploring THz hyperspectral imaging as a means to discover concealed threat materials relevant to Homeland Security.
-Measurement of the bi-directional reflection function (BRDF) at THz frequencies is being conducted to better understand pulse propagation and distortion effects after reflection from designed standards and common concealment materials.
+Measurement of the bi-directional reflection function (BRDF) at THz frequencies is being conducted to better understand pulse propagation and distortion effects after reflection from common concealment materials.

 We employ novel ultrafast laser terahertz techniques to generate high power picosecond pulses for reflection imaging applications.
-A large area (2 cm x 2 cm) biased GaAs photoconductive switch produces THz pulses with sufficient bandwidth (0.3 to 2 THz) for far-field reflection hyperspectral imaging.
-Alternatively, the output from a femtosecond regenerative amplifier (800 nm, 40 fs, 1 KHz repetition rate, 1.7 mJ/pulse) is wavefront tilted using a grating to generate high power (ca.1 uJ/pulse) THz pulses with peak power at 650 GHz using a nonlinear Litium Niobate crystal.
+In one case, large area (2 cm x 2 cm) biased GaAs photoconductive switch produces THz pulses with sufficient bandwidth (0.3 to 2 THz) for far-field reflection hyperspectral imaging.
+High power pulses are also created using Lithium Niobate difference frequency generation with group velocity compensation.
 Reflected pulses are collected by a large area reflection telescope and the THz image is relayed onto a (1x1) cm2 ZnTe electro-optic image up-convering crystal.
-Weak 800 nm gating pulses from the Ti:Sapphire laser system (see Terahertz Apparatus/Facilities page) are used to extract the image imposed on the detection crystal and relayed onto a cooled CCD detector for imaging.
+Weak 800 nm gating pulses from the Ti:Sapphire amplifier system (see Terahertz Apparatus/Facilities page) are used to extract the image imposed on the detection crystal and relayed onto a cooled CCD detector or room temperature lock-in detection microbolometer array for imaging.

 In parallel to our THz spectroscopy efforts, we are also developing novel methods for real-time pulsed THz imaging of far-field objects and to perform hyperspectral imaging of inhomogeneous materials, threat agents and other species relevant to Homeland Security needs.
 This wavelength range is particularly attractive because THz radiation readily transmits through most plastics, cloth, papers and other non-metallic, low-density materials.
 Detailed analysis of high power source and THz pulse propagation is required as well as specialized collection optics to optimize image resolution.
 Spectral characterization of materials in an image scene at several meter reflection distances is being explored.